docutils/docutils/sandbox/manpage-writer/README.txt

 * Tables are possible in roff, via the external processor tbl.
 Although advised to avoid if possible.
-* Images
+* Images and equations are discouraged.
-* Equations
-* RST problem "-d #  option " breaks
-* enumerated lists with more than 9
 * line blocks in tables have too much new lines.
 * Lists in admonitions are not intended.